Murphydbuffalo/algorithms/sorting/README.md

 `npm install` and run `node_modules/babel/bin/babel-node benchmark.js` (you can just use `babel-node` if you have the `babel` module installed globally).
 By default this will use the selection sort algorithm (discussed below) on 10 integer long arrays.

-You can pass the name of the algorithm you want to use with the `--algorithm` or `-a` flags.
+You can pass a number of options to `benchmark.js`:

++ Specify the name of the algorithm you want to use with the `--algorithm` or `-a` flags.
 Accepted algorithm names are: 'selection', 'insertion', 'shell', 'merge' and 'quick'.

++ Pass the desired size of the arrays to the `--number-elements` or `-n` flags.

++ Use `--array-type` or `-t` to specify the degree to which the original array is sorted.
+Valid options are 'unsorted', 'reverse', 'partial', and 'all'. `--array-type` defaults to 'unsorted'.

++ Set the `--logging` or `-l` flag to log out both the original array and the sorted array produced by the algorithm.
+This is not enabled by default.

-You can pass the desired size of the arrays with the `--number-elements` or `-n` flags.
-For example `babel-node benchmark.js -a insertion -n 1000` would run insertion sort on 1000 element arrays (partially sorted, unsorted and reverse sorted).
+For example `babel-node benchmark.js -a insertion -n 1000 -t partial -l` would run insertion sort on a partially sorted 1000 element array, and would display both the original and sorted arrays.

 ## Selection Sort